Anger grows as utility struggles to get its blackouts right

 PG&E’s widespread power outages have come in waves in October, sparking reprimands from state officials and growing anger as the blackouts stretch on for days in Northern California.

 Caught in the middle are millions of customers forced to endure without the needs of modern life.
-About 900,000 people remained in the dark Wednesday, some since Saturday.
+More than 500,000 people remained in the dark Wednesday, some since Saturday.

 “Northern California residents are exhausted.
 They’re fried.
 And this is completely unacceptable,” said state Sen. Mike McGuire, a Democrat who represents vast swaths of areas still in the dark.
 “Californians deserve better from this utility.”